spyren/Mecrisp-Cube/README.md

 There is already a data stack, but with 64 elements and not only x, y, z, and t registers.
 The calculator keyboard acts as an ordinary keyboard (terminal), but one key can send several characters (strings), e.g. the key COS sends a string " fcos\n".
 The interpreter executes the float cosinus on the top of the stack.
 After the successful execution of a line, the stack content is then shown on the display.
+Digits (0..9, A..F) are forwarded to the display and are interpreted after hitting the ENTER key.
+If you connect a terminal and hit the TERM key, you can see how the interpreter works.

+For implementation details see
 * [button.c](peripherals/button.c)
 * [calculator.fs](sdcard/fsr/calculator.fs)